RadioAstronomySoftwareGroup/pyradiosky/docs/tutorial.rst

 polarized coherencies in the local Alt/Az basis (useful for visibility simulators).
 This tutorial should give a basic introduction to all the methods.

+Some catalogs contain columns (with per-source values) with information beyond what is normally included on on a SkyModel object.
+These columns can be represented on a SkyModel object in the ``extra_columns`` attribute.

 SkyModel: Reading in files and creating SkyModel objects
 --------------------------------------------------------

 a) FHD files
 ************
+FHD catalog files often contain columns that are not normally read into SkyModel objects.
+You can read them in as extra columns using the ``extra_columns`` option.

 .. code-block:: python

   >>> import os